Menopause and Tinnitus: #1 Definitive Guide

 notebook with HRT for tinnitus

-Does HRT decrease the risk of tinnitus?
+Does hormone replacement decrease the risk of tinnitus?

 There are some indications that hormone replacement therapy decreases the risk of developing tinnitus.
 For instance, a 10-year study of menopausal women in Taiwan found that those on hormone replacement therapy had a 50% lower risk of developing tinnitus compared to nonusers, even after adjusting for factors like age.

-Does HRT for tinnitus work?
+Does HRT actually work for tinnitus relief?

 There are a few studies supporting HRT use for severe tinnitus.
 A recent study from China found that menopausal women who experienced severe vasomotor symptoms and tinnitus reported a reduction in tinnitus severity after starting HRT [11].
 These improvements appeared to coincide with enhanced emotional regulation, reduced anxiety, and better sleep quality, known drivers of tinnitus severity.